Gain a Whole New Perspective

 Globalization is increasing, and so is the need for employees who understand how business is done in key markets around the world.
 A study abroad program is an opportunity to enrich your global business and cultural knowledge, forge exciting new connections, and gain an international edge.

-The Part-time Flex MBA and Global Business Graduate Certificate have a global elective curricular requirement.
+The Part-time Flex MBA has a global elective curricular requirement.
 To fulfill this, you can either take an on-campus course with a global component, or take a short-term study abroad program.
 If you choose the study abroad, during your 7 to 12 days of travel you will:

 - Visit multinational and local companies